-Students at the Virginia Governor's School for Agriculture are given the opportunity to practice their faith through student led and virtual services of their choice.
-No official religious services are provided oncampus.
-The State of Virginia regulations prohibit the Virginia Governor's School for Agriculture from using state vehicles to transport students to and from religious services.
+Students at the Virginia Governor's School for Agriculture are given the opportunity to practice their faith through student-led or virtual services of their choice.
+No official religious services are provided on campus.
+The Commonwealth of Virginia regulations prohibit the Virginia Governor's School for Agriculture from using state vehicles to transport students to and from religious services.
 Therefore, no travel off-campus is permitted for religious services.
-A list of local religious congregations that provide virtual services are listed below.
-Please speak with a GSL if a space is required for prayer or worship.
+A list of local religious congregations that provide virtual services is listed below.
+Please speak with a GSL if a private or quiet space is required for prayer or worship.